-This binding is catalysed by tRNA-activating enzymes, which use the principle of substrate-enzyme specificity to attach the correct amino acid the appropriate tRNA molecule
+This binding is catalysed by tRNA-activating enzymes, which use the principle of substrate-enzyme specificity to attach the correct amino acid to the appropriate tRNA molecule

-Figure 7.3: Polysome electron micrograph
+Figure 7.3: Polysome electron micrograph.

-7.3.2 Free vs bound ribosomes
+7.3.2 Free vs. bound ribosomes

-In prokaryotic organisms, free ribosomes can begin the process of translation immediately after transcription, as there is no nuclear membrane that can inhibit ribosome action in these organisms.
+In prokaryotic organisms, free ribosomes can begin the process of translation immediately after transcription, as there is no nuclear membrane.
 In eukaryotes however, the mRNA must first leave the nucleus through nuclear pores and can then be translated at either free cytoplasmic ribosomes, or bound ribosomes attached to the rough endoplasmic reticulum.

-Free ribosomes release the protein into the cytoplasm, and the proteins formed by these organelles are mostly for use inside the cell (e.g. transcription factors, intracellular enzymes, etc.)
+Free ribosomes release the protein into the cytoplasm, and the proteins formed by these organelles are mostly for use inside the cell (e.g., transcription factors, intracellular enzymes, etc.)